Choosing the Best Least Invasive CPAP Mask

 Nasal Pillow Masks

-Nasal pillow masks are a popular choice for those seeking a minimal CPAP mask.
+Nasal pillow masks are popular for those seeking a minimal CPAP mask.
 They are small, lightweight, and less intrusive than traditional masks.

-These masks work by delivering air directly into the nostrils.
-They are held in place by straps that go around the head.
+These masks deliver air directly into the nostrils and are held by straps around the head.

 • Benefits of nasal pillow masks: